jowj/jowj.github.io/content/personal/2025-montana-trip/index.md

 At first this was mostly things I was unhappy with.
 Stress at work about an upcoming audit.
 Fights with L-.
 Dissatisfaction with certain aspects of my life.
 The upcoming stress of moving.
 Eventually this got boring!
 It was a relief when, through no real intervention of my own, the unhappiness was replaced with experimentation, interesting hypotheticals, day dreams.
 I enjoyed the psychological difference.

-Relatedly, this trip was the most time spent away from L- since COVID, and was lovely in two ways; I think I often don't get enough time on my own WITHOUT something bigger requiring focus (work, family holidays).
+Relatedly, this trip was the most time spent away from L- since COVID, and the distance was *useful*.
+I think I often don't get enough time on my own WITHOUT something bigger requiring focus (work, family holidays).
 The time to be alone and in my own head made time spent with L- *better* after returning.

 I learned to whistle through my teeth on this trip.
 I can't convey in text alone how silly I must have looked practicing this whistle.
 I'm pleased with my new skill.